wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-customization/includes/1-introduction.md

 - Make it enjoyable and keep users in control.
 - Design for all platforms and input methods.

-However, you likely have to balance the need for your add-in to include your organization's branding and honor the look of the platform (for example, Mac).
+However, you should balance the goals of including your organization's branding and honoring the look of the platform (for example, Mac).

 ## Office Add-ins customizations

 Later in this module, you'll learn about:

-- Options to persist state and settings
+- Ways to persist state and settings
 - Office UI Fabric
 - Microsoft Graph